calliope-project/calliope/doc/user/tutorial.rst

    :language: yaml
    :lines: 23-47

 Again, ``csp`` has the definitions for name, color, stack_weight, parent, and carrier.
-Its constraints are more numerous: it defines a maximum storage time (``s_time_max``), an hourly storage loss rate (``s_loss``), then specifies that its resource should be read from a file (more on that below).
+Its constraints are more numerous: it defines a maximum storage time (``s_time.max``), an hourly storage loss rate (``s_loss``), then specifies that its resource should be read from a file (more on that below).
 It also defines an energy conversion efficiency of 0.4 and a carrier efficiency of 0.9 (i.e., an internal loss of 0.1).
 Finally, the resource collector area and the installed carrier conversion capacity are constrained to a maximum.

 The costs are more numerous as well, and include monetary costs for all relevant components along the conversion from resource to carrier (power): storage capacity, resource collector area, resource conversion capacity, energy conversion capacity, and variable operational and maintenance costs.
 Finally, it also overrides the default value for the monetary interest rate.